 The selection of the design team should be undertaken as early in the life of a project as possible.
 Every design and construction project is unique, with a variety of services required to transform the generalized concept into reality.
-A qualified design professional can guide an owner through the intricacies of the design process; standard phases include pre-design, concept design, design development, construction documentation, bidding and negotiations, and construction.
+A qualified design professional can guide an owner through the intricacies of the design process; standard phases include pre-design, programming and schematic design, design development, construction documentation, bidding and negotiations, and construction.
 Building design professionals can assist in defining the project at the outset in terms that provide meaningful guidance for design.
-Pre-design services may include site selection, existing facilities surveys, environmental studies and reports, feasibility and programming studies.
-Design services, in addition to the standards phases of design, may include Building Information Modeling, LEED certification, and commissioning.
+Pre-design services may include site selection, existing facilities surveys, environmental studies and reports, feasibility and programming studies and commissioning.
+Design services, in addition to the standard phases of design, may include Building Information Modeling, LEED certification, Green Globes rating and commissioning.
 The design team should also be involved in the construction phase of the project to assure that the intentions of the contract documents are realized.
-It is important to begin the process of selecting design professionals with a consideration of delivery method, and site, programmatic, schedule, and budget issues.
+It is important to begin the process of selecting design professionals with a consideration of delivery method, site, programmatic, schedule, and budget issues.
 These factors contribute to defining the scope of work for projects, which in turn inform the selection of appropriate design professionals and delivery team composition.

 A. Selecting Design Professionals

-When a building project is initiated by an agency representing the public, the selection of a qualified building professional becomes a reflection of how tax dollars will be spent.
-When selecting a design professional, a public owner's primary concerns are to get the best available design services and outcome, and to conduct a fair and equitable selection process.
+When a building project is initiated by an agency representing the public, the selection of qualified building professionals becomes a reflection of how tax dollars will be spent.
+When selecting design professionals, a public owner's primary concerns is to conduct a fair and equitable selection process to get the best available design services.
 Once that selection has been made, it is then the responsibility of the agency to negotiate the best value for those services; but first, the selection panel should ensure the selection of the best available firm for the project.
-A building project is a long-term investment, and the realized, built project will be a testament to how well thought-out the selection process is.
+A building is a long-term investment, and the realized, built project will be a testament to how well thought-out the selection process is.

 For public projects, there are two main methods for selecting design professionals: Qualifications-Based Selection and Design Competitions—a third method is a hybrid of the two with competitors selected by qualification, and made by selection by design proposals, often compensated efforts.
 In either method, the individuals responsible for selecting the design professional should have an understanding of the needs of a specific project and should be able to evaluate the achievements of the potential firms.
 Selection panels evaluate firms on criteria such as previous experience, past performance, portfolio review, awards and recognitions, level of commitment to project, and overall customer service.